Innovation and collaborative, synchronized program management for new programs

 ASML is one of the world’s leading manufacturers of chip-making equipment.
 The company invents, develops, manufactures and services high-tech lithography, metrology and software solutions for the semiconductor industry to enable ever smaller, cheaper, more powerful and energy-efficient semiconductors.
 This results in increasingly powerful and capable electronics that enable progress within a multitude of fields, including healthcare, technology, communications, energy, mobility, and entertainment.
 ASML is a multinational company with over 70 locations in 16 countries and employs more than 14,000 people.

-The company uses NX™ software from product lifecycle management (PLM) specialist Siemens PLM Software for computer-aided design (CAD).
+The company uses NX™ software from product lifecycle management (PLM) specialist Siemens Digital Industries Software for computer-aided design (CAD).

 Knowledge development encompasses more than traditional expertise, it also incorporates knowledge of the software used in product development.
 But how do companies determine if the right knowledge is available and whether it is being applied?
 “Knowledge and skill are influential in two important ways,” says Denis Loncke, group leader, mechanical development of the wafer stages, ASML.
 “First, they help users perform their tasks faster and, second, they improve the quality and stability of the NX CAD data, including models, assemblies and drawings.”